Stromal Tumors: Causes and Treatments

 Molecular testing for KIT and PDGFRA mutations is crucial, not only for confirming the diagnosis but also for guiding therapeutic decisions.
 Identifying specific mutations can influence the choice of targeted therapies, thereby optimizing treatment outcomes.

-Treatment Options for Stromal Tumors
+What Are the Treatment Options for Stromal Tumors?

-The treatment landscape for stromal tumors has evolved significantly, with a shift towards personalized medicine driven by genetic insights.
+The treatment for stromal tumors has evolved significantly, with a shift towards personalized medicine driven by genetic insights.

 Surgical Intervention